6. Measures in other sectors

 From May 18th people owning a secondary residence in Belgium are allowed to go there.
 Trips in Belgium are allowed from 8th June.
 Borders will be re-opened from 15th June (to and from the European Union, including the United Kingdom, and the four other Schengen countries).
 However, each country alone decides whether or not to open its borders.

-Additionally, since July 29th any traveller entering or returning to Belgium must complete an identification form (available on the FPS Public Health website) indicating the region where they have come from, regardless of the means of transport used (plane, boat, car, etc.).
+Additionally, since July 29th any traveller entering or returning to Belgium must complete an identification form (called the “Passenger Location Form”, available on the FPS Public Health website) indicating the region where they have come from, regardless of the means of transport used (plane, boat, car, etc.).
 For people who have travelled by a means of transport other than a boat or a plane, this obligation is not required if they stay for less than 48 hours in Belgium or if they return to Belgium following a stay abroad of less than 48 hours.

 Borders and mobility